 Sometimes foods currently contribute 40% of children’s total kilojoule intake.

 Aussie kids aged 9-11 years consume 3 time the recommended amount of sometimes foods (4).

-Australian healthy eating guidelines advise limiting discretionary or sometimes foods (foods with little nutritional value, usually high in added fat, salt and sugar).
-However, research shows that these sometimes foods currently contribute 40% of children’s total kilojoule intake (1, 4).
+Australian healthy eating guidelines advise limiting sometimes foods.
+However, research shows that these sometimes foods currently contribute to 40% of children’s total energy intake (1, 4).
 The most recent dietary survey shows that Australian children aged 4-8 years consume around ten times more sometimes foods than recommended, with children aged 9-11 years consuming three times the recommended amount.

-By improving children’s lunchboxes, we can make a huge difference to a child’s daily food intake, providing them with the best possible opportunity to grow and learn.
+By improving children’s lunchboxes, limiting sometimes foods, we can make a huge difference to a child’s daily food intake, providing them with the best possible opportunity to grow and learn.

 Best of all, we do most of the work for you!